FACTBOX-What European companies are doing as workers face high inflation | Business

 MAPFRE Spanish insurer Mapfre will pay a one-time 400 euro bonus at Christmas to its approximately 10,000 employees in Spain to help them cope with soaring inflation, it said on Nov.
 24.

-UNICREDIT Italy's second-largest lender UniCredit will give its staff in Germany a bonus of 2,500 euros, a copy of an internal memo seen by Reuters, and confirmed by a spokesperson, showed on Nov.
-18.

 NATIONWIDE BUILDING SOCIETY British lender Nationwide Building Society said on Aug.
-15 it will pay more than 11,000 of its staff 1,200 pounds.
+15 it would pay more than 11,000 of its staff 1,200 pounds.

 HSBC British bank HSBC will pay some of its British workforce a one-off payment of 1,500 pounds, a memo seen by Reuters on Aug.
 1 said.